Charles and Sharon Newman convene group who become JCC founders. Group decides that a JCC is vital to the growing Ann Arbor community.

 January 19, 1986

-Decision to have six policy making committees of the board (public relations, membership and fundraising, programs, facilities and operation, business and finance, personnel).
+Six policy making committees of the board established (public relations, membership and fundraising, programs, facilities and operation, business and finance, personnel).

 August 13, 1986

-Decision to purchase the Clinton School building at 2935 Birch Hollow Drive.
+Decision to purchase the Clinton Elementary School building at 2935 Birch Hollow Drive.

 September 7, 1986

-Moved into the building at 2935 Birch Hollow Drive.
-Began lease arrangements with Hebrew Day School and Jewish Cultural School.
+JCC moves into 2935 Birch Hollow Drive and begins lease arrangements with Hebrew Day School and Jewish Cultural School.